qianmingduowan/qianmingduowan/README.md

 - 👋 Hi, I’m Ming Qian.
 My Chinese name is 钱铭.
 - 👀 I’m interested in computer vision and 3d vision
-- 🌱 I’m currently learning to nerf related works
+- 🌱 I currently focus on 3D vision.
 - 📫 How to reach me mingqian@whu.edu.cn
 - I'm a PhD student in Wuhan University. you can see my [web here](https://qianmingduowan.github.io/) .